wydomae/gostack-bootcamp-challenge02/README.md

 Start your Android emulator or plug your Android device to your computer and make sure Developer mode is enabled. <br />

-After starting and connecting your Android device to your local machine it's required to set reverse connection between backend and mobile - this is required in order for the Android app to retrieve and display all images that comes from backend correctly within the app.
+After starting and connecting your Android device to your local machine it's required to set reverse connection between backend and mobile in order for the mobile app to retrieve and display the image from backend server correctly.
 You can find a sample command below:

 ```js
 adb reverse tcp:3333 tcp:3333